-1. Install the wheel and the brake caliper bracket by inserting the wheel axle from the left-hand side.
+Install the wheel and the brake caliper bracket by inserting the wheel axle from the left-hand side.

-• Be sure to insert the retainer on the brake caliper bracket into the slot in the swingarm.

-• Make sure that there is enough space between the brake pads before installing the wheel.
+- Be sure to insert the retainer on the brake caliper bracket into the slot in the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel.

-1. Retainer

-2. Slot

-- 2. Install the drive chain onto the rear sprocket. - 3.
-Install the axle nut, and then lower the rear wheel so that it is on the ground. - 4.
+- 1. Retainer - 2.
+Slot - 2.
+Install the drive chain onto the rear sprocket. - Install the axle nut, and then lower the rear wheel so that it is on the ground, and then put the sidestand down. - 4.
 Adjust the drive chain slack.
-(See page 7-25.) - 5.
-Tighten the axle nut to the specified torque.
+(See page 7-24.) - 5.
+Tighten the axle nut, then the locknuts to their specified torques.